Top 3 Reasons

 Teachers can use the results from interim assessments to help them learn and reflect on what’s working and what needs improving in their classroom.

-Educators can connect with their colleagues to discuss and plan next steps for instruction and find resources in the teacher-created and approved Digital Library to enhance their professional learning and improve student performance.
+Educators can connect with their colleagues to discuss and plan next steps for instruction and find resources in the teacher-created and approved Tools for Teachers to enhance their professional learning and improve student performance.

 More about Interim Assessments